MrCoder/hpstr-jekyll-theme/_posts/2015-05-01-dispatcher-in-the-flux-architecture.md

 tags: [javascript, reactjs, flux]
 ---

-# Dispatcher in the Flux architecture

-??(????): Flux React JavaScript

----

 When I read the [README of Flux](https://github.com/facebook/flux), I found it difficult to get the point of the following section:

 > We originally set out to deal correctly with derived data: for example, we wanted to show an unread count for message threads while another view showed a list of threads, with the unread ones highlighted.
-This was **difficult to handle with MVC** — marking a single thread as read would update the thread model, and then also need to update the unread count model.
+This was **difficult to handle with MVC** â€” marking a single thread as read would update the thread model, and then also need to update the unread count model.
 These dependencies and cascading updates often occur in a large MVC application, leading to a tangled weave of data flow and unpredictable results.

 ## Seriously, why it is "difficult to handle with MVC"?
 While different people have different understand of the old MVC, the typical structure looks like V to C has a 1 to 1 map and M to V/C has a 1 to many map.
 It works so good if the structure make sense.
 What makes it difficult is actually when you want to have a 1 to 1 map for M to V/C and all the Ms needs a machanism to be kept synced.